DECCA explores drone technology utilisation to strengthen environmental protection

 PHOTO

-The Dubai Environment and Climate Change Authority (DECCA) announced the signing of a Memorandum of Understanding (MoU) with Domus Group, the leading events and conferences specialist in vertical aviation solutions and drone technologies.
+Dubai, United Arab Emirates: The Dubai Environment and Climate Change Authority (DECCA) announced the signing of a Memorandum of Understanding with Domus Group, the leading events and conferences specialist in vertical aviation solutions and drone technologies.
 The MoU aims to enhance knowledge exchange and encourage local and international companies to introduce cutting-edge aviation systems that support environmental sustainability.

 The MoU aligns with DECCA’s strategic priorities to advance environmental research and innovation efforts and to embed advanced technologies in evidence-led decision-making for environmental protection and climate action.
 The agreement will empower DECCA to adopt and tailor latest global technologies to meet Dubai’s environmental requirements.